 When two stones are ground together, the drawing on the upper stone will be effaced more quickly than the drawing on the lower stone; hence grinding should begin with the darker and heavier image on top.
 Midway in the graining process, the position of the two stones should be reversed.

 The stone should be covered with a thin film of water when the abrasive is sprinkled on.
-Only experience will indicate the corrcet proportion of water to abrasive.
+Only experience will indicate the correct proportion of water to abrasive.
 If too much abrasive is used and not. enough water, the grinding will be difficult and exhausting, although grinding action will be faster.
 If too much water is used, the abrasive will flow off the stone, and the grinding action will be lessened.
-Curiously, it will be found that either too much or too little abrasive will tend to cause scratches.
-Such scratches should be avoided, for extra grinding is needed to remove them.
+Curiously, either too much or too little abrasive will cause scratches.
+Such scratches should be avoided, as they require extra grinding to remove.
 If not removed, the scratches will appear as lines in the finished print.

 Whether a stone or a levigator is used, a regular pattern of grinding should be followed.
 For small stones a figureeight pattern works well.
 An equally good pattern, also suited to larger stones, may be ground in a regular series of rows or bands, first horizontally across the stone, then vertically, alternating at regular intervals.

 Whatever pattern is used, the basic consideration is to ensure that all parts of the stone’s surface receive the same amount of grinding.
 To grind longer in one spot than another will cause uneven abrasion and destroy the level of the stone.
 Grinding should begin with the coarser grades of carborundum, followed successively by finer grades, until the desired surface is attained.
 A standard procedure is to start grinding with #80 or #100 grit, continuing until the previous drawing on the stone has disappeared and has been replaced by its negative image The areas that were dark in the drawing will now appear bright, as in a photographic negative.